Health-Informatics-UoN/carrot-docs/public/docs/AzureFunctions/RunningLocally.md

 An [Azure function](https://docs.microsoft.com/en-us/azure/azure-functions/functions-overview) is made up of three key files.
 Two are kept in the function's directory (which itself lives within Co-Connect's root directory) and define what and how the function should run:

 1. `init.py` - This contains the function's logic.
 The method `main()` should be present for the function to execute.
-2. `function.json` - This tells the Azure what type of function you're developing and also what queue to send it to
+2. `function.json` - This tells Azure what type of function you're developing and also what queue to send it to.

 Another file is kept outside of the function's directory and should not be commited to Git:

-1. `local.settings.json` - This file contains environment variables for your function.
+1. `local.settings.json` - Contains environment variables for your function.
 It must be present to run Azure functions locally.
-Contact a member of the team to get all keys and connection strings for this file.
+Contact a member of the development team to get all keys and connection strings for this file.
 For reference, a local.settings.json file looks like this:

 ```
 {